 Leave room for the seller to be out of the house after closing.
-We can do this by scheduling the date that the buyer will take possession of the house at some point after closing, or by allowing the seller to lease the house back from the buyer after closing for a short period of time.
+You can do this by scheduling the date that the buyer will take possession of the house at some point after closing, or by allowing the seller to lease the house back from the buyer after closing for a short period of time.

 If, for example, you can schedule a closing on Friday but arrange to take possession of the house on the following Monday, you’ll leave the seller space to fully vacate the property without the extra pressure of moving and closing on the same day.

-6. As-is contract
+6. As is contract

-Increase the seller’s convenience by eliminating the concern of possible repairs called for in the home inspection.
+Increase the sellers’ convenience by eliminating the concern of possible repairs called for in the home inspection.
 Choose an as-is contract with a short cancellation period to help the buyer avoid the likelihood of extensive repairs to the property, but also give the seller some comfort that the transaction will be smooth for them.

 7. Seller’s own home search

-Overcome the biggest objection most sellers have now which is they aren’t sure they can find another home for themselves if they sell theirs.
+Overcome the biggest objection most sellers have now which is that they aren’t sure they can find another home for themselves if they sell theirs.
 Flip the typical contingency so that instead of protecting the buyer’s ability to sell a house, it protects the seller’s ability to find a new property within a 30 or 60-day period.